maxmelichov/Text-To-speech/README.md

 ### Contact Us

-We are Roee Shenberg and Orian Sharoni or in other words Up·AI.
+We are Maxim Melichov and Tony Hasson.
 If you have any questions or comments, please feel free to contact us using the information below.

 | **Maxim Melichov**          | **Tony Hasson**         |
 | ------------------------- | ------------------------- |